liao-frank/csl/README.md

 ## Project Opportunity
 The dashboard was built in a partnership with [Phipps Conservatory of Pittsburgh](https://www.phipps.conservatory.org/).
 The partnership was developed as part of an IT Consulting course at CMU.

-Specifically, one building at Phipps is focuses on and implements sustainable living - including areas like renewable energy, proper water treatment, and promotion of clean air quality.
+Specifically, one building at Phipps focuses on and implements sustainable living - including areas like renewable energy, proper water treatment, and promotion of clean air quality.
 Phipps came to us with bunch of data and asked us to build a system that would allow them to utilize that data in education programs.

 I was the developer and designer in a team of 3 students, which included a project manager and a data scientist.